Pedestrian Accidents and New York’s No Fault Law16 Jun

 In New York, you have up to three years from the date of the pedestrian accident to file a lawsuit, so you can make sure to find the lawyer who is best for you.
 However, a lawyer is best able to serve you when hired soon after the accident.
 The lawyer can help you receive your No-Fault benefits and advise you on responding to the insurance company.
 It is also easier for an attorney to conduct an investigation into the accident the sooner after the accident that he or she begins the investigation.
 Therefore, you are wise to consult with an attorney as soon as possible.

 I hope you found this information helpful.
 If you have questions about injuries suffered in a pedestrian accident or other motor vehicle accident, you may want to consult a New York personal injury attorney experienced with car accidents.
 I will be glad to answer your questions and assist you.
 You can call me at 1-800-660-1466 or email me.
-You can also visit my website or read more on my blog, New York Law Thoughts.
+You can read more on my blog, New York Law Thoughts.

 This material is intended for informational uses only.
 It is not meant as legal advice.
 To receive legal advice, you should consult an attorney.